chsrtian/image_classification/README.md

 ### Why do we normalize image pixel values before training?

-In my experiment, I normalized the image pixel values by dividing them by **255** so that all values are within the range of **0 to 1**.
+In my observation, We normalized the image pixel values by dividing them by **255** so that all values are within the range of **0 to 1**.
 This helped make the training process more stable and faster.

 Normalization allowed the model to:
 - Update its weights more efficiently